 Conversely, on a crisp November morning, as the sun warms the frost on the ground your dog goes bonkers running around overloading on the scent.
 Overnight lots of ‘critters’ walked around leaving scent frozen in the ground frost.
 As the sun warms the ground, the frost melts and then evaporates bringing the scent off the ground and into the air for the dog to access.

 Now, we have to look at the combination of wind and scent – Does the wind actually have access to the scent?
-There are barriers that will prevent scent from traveling with the wind.
+There are barriers that will prevent scent from travelling with the wind.

 For example, if a ball or dummy falls into the centre of a dense clump of grass, it will take a long time for the scent to come out of the clump because the wind tends to go around the dense grass rather than through it.
 In order for a dog to scent that ball, he will need to disturb the clump of grass with his nose in order to come into contact with the scent.

 Large obstacles will cause disturbances in the wind called eddies which will also disrupt the movement of scent.
-When you are setting up exercises for inexperienced dogs, be careful not to put your hunting article near to something like a wall or dense hedge as the wind won’t pick up the scent and carry it to your dog.
+When you are setting up exercises for inexperienced dogs, be careful not to put your hunting article near something like a wall or dense hedge as the wind won’t pick up the scent and carry it to your dog.